Undergraduate International Studies and Foreign Language Programs (84.016)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 When funds are available for the support of new programs, announcements are issued in the Federal Register.
-Application forms and guidelines for submission of proposals are available from the Undergraduate International Studies and Foreign Language Program.
-This program is subject to the provisions of OMB Circular No. A-110.
+Application forms and guidelines for submission of proposals are available from the Office of International and Foreign Language Education within the Office of Postsecondary Education at the Department of Education.

 Award Procedure